waveform80/picamera/docs/fov.rst

 The camera provides various encoders which can be attached to the still and video ports for the purpose of producing output (e.g. JPEG images or H.264 encoded video).
+A port can have a single encoder attached to it at any given time (or nothing if the port is not in use).

 Encoders are connected directly to the still port.
 For example, when capturing a picture using the still port, the camera's state conceptually moves through these states:

 .. image:: still_port_capture.svg
     :align: center